|

 36th Street, a highly fashionable address.

-By 1915, R. J. Horner had merged with George C. Flint and Company,
+By 1915, R. J. Horner had merged with George C. Flint & Company,

 another prominent New York City furniture manufacturer.
 The partnership of Flint and Horner appears